tooniez/llama-recipes/getting-started/finetuning/finetune_llama4.md

 tune run --nproc_per_node 8 lora_finetune_distributed --config llama4/scout_17B_16E_lora
 ```

 This will run LoRA fine-tuning on Llama4 model with 8 GPUs.
-It will requires around 400GB gpu memory to do Llama4 Scout LoRA fine-tuning.

 You can add specific overrides through the command line.
 For example, to use a larger batch_size: